aws-solutions/unified-profile-for-travellers-and-guests-on-aws/README.md

+**This AWS Solution is no longer available.
+We encourage customers to explore using  [Amazon Connect Customer Profiles](https://aws.amazon.com/connect/customer-profiles/)) to deduplicate, unify, segment, and activate their traveler and guest profiles.
+You can find other AWS Solutions in the [AWS Solutions Library](https://aws.amazon.com/solutions/).**

 # Unified Profiles For Travelers and Guests on AWS

 Unified Profiles for Travelers and Guests on AWS (UPT) is a solution designed to bring together customer data from various internal systems into a single, comprehensive profile.
 By automatically sourcing, merging, de-duplicating, and centralizing guest information, UPT enables organizations to gain a 360-degree view of their customers.
 This unified profile serves as a valuable resource for marketing, sales, operations, and customer experience teams, facilitating personalized engagements, improved customer retention, and increased loyalty.